cristianespes/filmica-react/README.md

 http://localhost:3000/detail/MovieID

-This view shows the data of the movie: poster, backdrop, overview, release date and it allows you to add a rating note.
+This view shows the data of the movie: poster, backdrop, overview, release date, genres and it also allows you to add a rating note.

 -------------------------------------------------------------------------------